eirvandelden/eirvandelden.github.io/_posts/dnd/2015-08-30-homebrew-rules.md

 title: "Homebrew and Optional rules"
 modified: 2015-09-04
 categories: dnd
-description: "If you're in my D&D Group; these are the homebrew and optional rules we play with."
+excerpt: "If you're in my D&D Group; these are the homebrew and optional rules we play with."
 image:
   feature: deneki.jpg
 tags: [dnd, 5e, NeverWinter Nights]